christinahtay/DecodingCaesarCipher_2020/README.md

 ### Variables
-Independent Variables: Sample Text used to Encrypt and then Decrypt Dependent Variable: Time Taken Until Text is Decrypted Correctly,Number of Attempts Needed
+Independent Variables: Sample Text used to Encrypt and then Decrypt Dependent Variable: Time Taken Until Text is Decrypted Correctly, Number of Attempts Needed

 ### Hypothesis
 Frequency Analysis is a better way to decode Caesar’s Text against the Brute-Force